roitmaster/clip-tagger/README.md

 ```

 ### Creating Labels
-The create_labels function uses the Tagger to generate tags above a set score threshold, filtering out low-confidence tags to reduce noise.
+The create_labels function uses the Tagger to generate tags above a set score threshold, filtering out low-confidence tags to reduce noise. **this is needed to be the input of the optimazation**

 ```
 def create_labels(tagger, images, threshold=0.6):